GeoNode/documentation/usage/managing_maps/exploring_maps/index.rst

 Basemap Switcher
 ----------------

-By deafault, GeoNode allows to enrich maps with many world backgrounds:
+By default, GeoNode allows to enrich maps with many world backgrounds:

 * *OpenStreetMap*
 * *OpenTopoMap*